NightProxy/Space/Security.md

 # Security & Supported versions

-> Supported versions of Light are as followed:
+> Supported versions of Space are as followed:

 | Version | Supported |
 | ------- | --------- |